nicolargo/glances/docs/api.rst

      "ctx_switches": 0,
      "guest": 0.0,
      "guest_nice": 0.0,
-     "idle": 73.7,
+     "idle": 56.4,
      "interrupts": 0,
-     "iowait": 0.2,
+     "iowait": 0.5,
      "irq": 0.0,
      "nice": 0.0,
      "soft_interrupts": 0,
      "softirq": 0.0,
      "steal": 0.0,
      "syscalls": 0,
-     "system": 2.0,
+     "system": 13.7,
      "time_since_update": 1,
-     "total": 26.2,
+     "total": 43.1,
-     "user": 24.2}
+     "user": 29.4}

 Fields descriptions:

 * **total**: Sum of all CPU percentages (except idle) (unit is *percent*)
-* **system**: percent time spent in kernel space.
+* **system**: Percent time spent in kernel space.
 System CPU time is the time spent running code in the Operating System kernel (unit is *percent*)
 * **user**: CPU percent time spent in user space.
 User CPU time is the time spent on the processor running your program's code (or code in libraries) (unit is *percent*)
 * **iowait**: *(Linux)*: percent time spent by the CPU waiting for I/O operations to complete (unit is *percent*)
 * **dpc**: *(Windows)*: time spent servicing deferred procedure calls (DPCs) (unit is *percent*)